Emotional Intelligence

 • Emotional intelligence involves understanding and managing emotions in a way that is effective.

-• In the workplace, emotional intelligence enhances team performance, customer service quality and aptitude.
+• In business settings Emotional intelligence is a key component of team performance, customer service quality and adaptability.

-• Our company offers services that prioritize emotional intelligence development alongside professional growth.
+• Our company offers services that prioritize the development of emotional intelligence along with professional growth.

 Additional Information